Biography

 AFM Cantilever Design for Multimode Q Control: Arbitrary Placement of Higher-Order Modes Journal Article

-In: IEEE/ASME Transactions on Mechatronics, pp. 1-6, 2020, (Early Access).
+In: IEEE/ASME Transactions on Mechatronics, pp. 1-6, 2020, (This work was supported by the Australian Research Council Discovery Project DP170101813).

 @article{Moore2020,